Sometimes you know the structure size but not the actual layout yet. For example, when the size of memory being allocated for the structure is fixed:

 Automatically create fields from code

 Using a structure with a gap in the middle (option 2 above) is especially useful when analyzing functions that work with it using a fixed register base.
-For example, this function uses rbx
+For example, this function uses rbx as the base for the structure:

 ATI6000Controller::initializeProjectDependentResources(void) proc near push rbp mov rbp, rsp push rbx sub rsp, 8 mov rbx, rdi lea rax, `vtable for'NI40SharedController mov rdi, rbx ; this call qword ptr [rax+0C30h] test eax, eax jnz loc_25CD mov rax, [rbx+168h] mov [rbx+4B8h], rax mov rax, [rbx+178h] mov [rbx+4C0h], rax mov rax, [rbx+150h] mov [rbx+4C8h], rax mov [rbx+4B0h], rbx mov rax, [rbx+448h] mov [rbx+4D0h], rax mov rcx, [rbx+170h] mov [rbx+4D8h], rcx mov rcx, [rax] mov [rbx+4E0h], rcx mov eax, [rax+8] mov [rbx+4E8h], rax call NI40PowerPlayManager::createPowerPlayManager(void) mov [rbx+450h], rax test rax, rax jnz short loc_2585 mov eax, 0E00002BDh jmp short loc_25CD --------------------------------------------------------------- loc_2585: mov rcx, [rax] lea rsi, [rbx+4B0h] ...